-After driving the all-new 2019 Honda Passport I can confirm that this new/re-entry into Honda’s crossover SUV line-up is going to lure loads of new buyers to Honda for sure.
+The all-new 2019 Honda Passport is going to lure loads of new buyers to Honda for sure.

-Some of those new buyers will be after the off-road capabilities of the Passport, some will be after the size and some will be after the athletic styling.
+Because some of those new buyers will be after the Passports off-road capabilities.
+But, some will be after the size.
+And, some will be after the athletic styling.

 2019 Honda Passport – Reintroduction

 As I mentioned in my preview podcast of the Honda Passport, while 2019 is all-new the model is technically being reintroduced to the lineup after being removed nearly tw0-decades ago.